ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

    the candidate for "O2 sat" as the winner since it is the longer of the two query terms and completely encompasses the other candidate.

-**2. If two results partially overlap, discard the first match if the extracted value is contained within the search term for the second.**
+2. **If two results partially overlap, discard the first match if the extracted value is contained within the search term for the second.**

    Example:
        | sentence:``BP 120/80 HR 60-80s RR  SaO2 96% 6L NC.``